 Lady Selling Papayas - Photo by Elin B

 Maracuja (Passion Flower) Oil is an exceptional ingredient for personal care.
-It contains a huge amount of Vitamin C, a component not often found in skin care ingredients.
-Vitamin C can help to energize skin's appearance, adding an extra punch to facial formulations.
-Maracuja is also highly moisturizing and rich in fatty acids, calcium, and phosphorous.
+Maracuja is highly moisturizing and rich in fatty acids, calcium, and phosphorous.
 Its light texture makes it extremely versatile.
 It can be used in facial serums, creams, lotions, lip balms, or even hair care products.

 Maracuja (Passion Flower) by Gilberto Santa Rosa